LLNL Externship

 Georgetown & Lawrence Livermore National Lab

-Join us this summer for an immersive research opportunity at Lawrence Livermore National Laboratory (LLNL) in Northern California!
-This summer program is open to all Georgetown students interested in conducting hands-on research at one of the nation’s premier applied science laboratories, part of the National Nuclear Security Administration within the Department of Energy (DOE).
+Spend your summer with an immersive research opportunity at Lawrence Livermore National Laboratory (LLNL) in Northern California!
+This program is open to all Georgetown students interested in conducting hands-on research at one of the nation’s premier applied science laboratories, part of the National Nuclear Security Administration within the Department of Energy (DOE).

 Aerial view of Lawrence Livermore National Laboratory's main campus